-Will it hurt my pet?
+Can it hurt my pet?

 No. During acupuncture, needles stimulate nerves that do not cause feelings of pain.
-Instead these nerves will send more important messages to the brain, which is how they block the pain.
+Instead, these nerves will send more important messages to the brain, which is how they block the pain.
 Sometimes animals may react to acupuncture as though they are expecting pain, but then relax because it does not occur.
 Most of the time, they accept the needles easily and oftentimes become relaxed and sleepy during the treatment.